 A committee letter is an overview and evaluation of your candidacy for medical or dental school written by a team of faculty and/or staff from your university.
 MU does offer a committee letter.
 It is generated through a committee interview, which mirrors a medical or dental school interview, and comprehensive review of your CV, transcript, personal statement and letters of recommendation.
 The committee interview and the committee letter are valuable features of your application to medical and dental schools.
 Not all colleges and universities offer a committee letter, so an applicant from MU has an important advantage.
 In addition, while the committee interview is not a practice interview, it does provide valuable insight into what a medical or dental school interview will be like; we also offer debriefing appointments for students afterward to discuss their performance.

-What is the acceptance rate of students applying to medical schools?
+What is the acceptance rate of students applying to medical and dental schools?

-MU consistently ranks significantly above the national average (~44-45%) for acceptance into medical school.
+MU consistently ranks significantly above the national average for acceptance into medical school (34% for DO programs and 39% for MD programs).
 For the 2017 entering class, 75% of MU’s applicants with a minimum of 3.5 cumulative GPA and 505 on the MCAT were accepted into medical school.
 The overall acceptance rates for all candidates for medical school was 68%.
-For dental school, the overall acceptance rate was 76%.
+The national average for acceptance to dental schools was 45%; MU’s overall acceptance rate was 76%.

 FAQs for Prospective Students